Sagelt/posts/2023-07-07-i-aint-no-fortunate-winters-daughter.md

 ---

 - Looking back over my reading for June: 30 comics, 3 RPG books, one non-fiction book.
 RPG reading was probably the most interesting, with DIE and Errant each deserving a longer post to unpack.
 Fiction reading was all _Perhaps the Stars_ which was long but extremely enjoyable.
 I finished it up just into July, and that also probably deserves its own post.
-- A while ago I mentioned that [John Battle had stopped blogging](https://svirfnebl.in/2023/03/24/the-history-of-illegal-things/).
-Fortunately [he's back](https://nerves.games/2023/06/21/a-game-can-be-more-than-its-rules-part-1/).
-I haven't caught up, but I'm glad to see him posting again.
+- A while ago I mentioned that [John Snow had stopped blogging](https://svirfnebl.in/2023/03/24/the-history-of-illegal-things/).
+Fortunately [she's back](https://nerves.games/2023/06/21/a-game-can-be-more-than-its-rules-part-1/).
+I haven't caught up, but I'm glad to see her posting again.
 Not someone I always agree with, but one of the more interesting posters on gaming.